OfflineTV: Fedmyster

 Federico Michael Gaytan, more often known as Fedmyster, is an American former Twitch streamer and YouTube personality, who is known for his IRL streams.
 Prior to becoming a streamer, Gaytan was a video editor and was invited to join the group as an editor in June 2017.
 On July 8, 2017, Gaytan published his first YouTube video with OfflineTV, where he was formally introduced as the group's editor.
 Afterward, Gaytan went on to make many videos with OfflineTV, garnering millions of views for the channel.
 Gaytan grew popular among the OfflineTV fanbase and in January 2018 started streaming and was soon officially named as part of OfflineTV talent.

 On June 27, 2020, fellow OfflineTV members Yvonne "Yvonnie" Ng and Lily "LilyPichu" Ki came forward with sexual misconduct allegations involving Gaytan.
 Ng stated that on two separate instances, Gaytan would enter her room intoxicated and uninvited, lay down on her bed, and begin inappropriately touching her.
 Ki also stated that he would enter her room uninvited and make inappropriate advances on her.
 Gaytan was removed from the group following the allegations, and in the week following his removal, over six members of the OfflineTV friend circle came out with their own stories of his inappropriate or manipulative behavior.

 On November 24, 2020, a 25-page statement by Gaytan titled "my truth" was leaked, which alleged that much of the situation was exaggerated to form a false narrative against him.
-Anys addressed the leaked document on stream the next day, conveying the situation from her point of view, but stressing that neither had ill will for the other.
+Imane "Pokimane" Anys addressed the leaked document on stream the next day, conveying the situation from her point of view, but stressing that neither had ill will for the other.
 Gaytan later responded to the leak by stating that the statement was made months ago and that although they disagreed on some aspects, they eventually decided to keep it hidden and move on.
 He also noted that the statement being leaked was unintentional and undesired for both of them.

 In June 2021, Gaytan uploaded a video to his YouTube channel announcing his return to content creation.
 Since his announcement and return, Gaytan has periodically streamed on his Twitch channel and uploaded three additional YouTube videos.